a-sit-plus/warden-supreme/README.md

 They did not, however, publish these artifacts to Maven Central.
 Hence, Warden Supreme integrates them as git submodules and compiles them into _Warden roboto_.

 In addition, an HTTP proxy is included to facilitate testing.
 It is not, however, shipped with any artifact.

+### 3.5 `/collector`

+This group contains the source code for the Attestation Collector: a quick-and-dirty Compose Multiplatform (CMP) app and its Ktor-based back-end.
+The collector makes it easy to produce and inspect an Android attestation without first integrating Warden Supreme into another app and back end.

+The collector is currently Android-only because iOS apps cannot be deployed outside Apple's App Store. iOS app sources exist in the repository, but the collector's business logic is currently implemented only for Android.

 ## Contributing